 “I see,” she said softly.
 She gave her shoulders a slight shrug.
 “He has so many other fine qualities; I suppose one ought not to judge a man by whether or not he arises to watch a late night thunderstorm.”

 “Indeed,” Darcy said with an edge to his voice.
-“Or whether or not he arises early to take a walk and enjoy the sunrise or read several chapters in a book before going to sleep.”
-Darcy pointed to the table.
+“Or whether or not he arises early to take a walk and enjoy the sunrise or reads several chapters in a book before going to sleep, or for that matter, any book,” Darcy said softly.
+He pointed to the table.
 “You left your book here when you retired.”

 “Yes, I… I realized it too late.”
 She walked over and picked it up, feeling somewhat perplexed by his words.
 “I should get back to my room.
 Pray, excuse me.”

 “There is no need to leave on my account.
 The window in my room faces this direction.
 I can watch the storm from there.
 Please excuse me.”

 He bowed, and Elizabeth watched him step from the room.
 When another boom shook the house, she jumped and turned back to look out the window.
 She glanced at the chair in which Mr. Darcy had been sitting, and she moved to take his place.
 When she sat down, she became very much aware of the warmth emanating from it.
 She pushed herself up from it and returned to the window.

 She shook her head as she pondered the many differences between her and Mr. Bingley.
 It was unfortunate that she agreed with Mr. Darcy on that subject, but she certainly did not have to tell him that she did.